What is Veterinary Diagnostic Imaging?

 When Is Veterinary Diagnostic Imaging Necessary?

-After your veterinarian has examined your dog, he or she may want to begin to collect more information that will lead to a diagnosis and then, a treatment plan.
-X-rays are usually a first line of imaging.
+After our veterinarian has examined your dog, he or she may want to begin to collect more information that will lead to a diagnosis and then, a treatment plan.
+X-rays are usually the first line of imaging.
 The x-ray may lead to a diagnosis which allows them to move forward with a plan.
 However, sometimes the next step may be ultrasound to get a more thorough or specific look at a particular area of the body.

-The four types of Veterinary Diagnostic Imaging our veterinarians may utilize to assist in diagnosis of your dog's condition are:
+The four types of Veterinary Diagnostic Imaging our veterinarians may utilize to assist in the diagnosis of your dog's condition are:

-• X-Rays
+- X-Rays

-• MRIs
+- MRIs*

-• Ultrasounds
+- Ultrasounds

-• CT Scans
+- CT Scans*

 More information on each of these types of radiographs we provide below.